thesleepingsage/hypr-login/README.md

 ## Future Considerations

-- **`start-hyprland` wrapper**: Hyprland may introduce a `start-hyprland` wrapper script in the future.
-If/when this happens, update the launcher script to use it instead of calling `Hyprland` directly.
 - **Environment variables**: As Hyprland evolves, more env vars may be set internally.
 Check release notes when updating.
 Currently, Hyprland sets `XDG_SESSION_TYPE`, `XDG_CURRENT_DESKTOP`, `XDG_BACKEND`, `MOZ_ENABLE_WAYLAND`, `_JAVA_AWT_WM_NONREPARENTING`, `DISPLAY`, and `WAYLAND_DISPLAY` internally.

 ---